INTRODUCTION: CAN MAGNESIUM HELP ME FIGHT INFLAMMATION

 GOOD SOURCES OF MAGNESIUM

 Magnesium is the mineral that switches off your body’s stress response to bring on calm!
 But are you getting enough?
-Unlikely as 60-80% (depending on your age, gender) of US diets don’t meet the RDA (recommended daily allowance) for magnesium (~400mg).
+Unlikely as 60-80% (depending on your age, and gender) of US diets don’t meet the RDA (recommended daily allowance) for magnesium (~400mg).

-What foods are good sources of magnesium?
+What foods are good sources of this mineral?

 - Nuts: Cashews, Almonds, Peanuts